Azure/trusted-internet-connection/README.md

 - Resource Group.
 - Register an application.
-- Create Secret for a registered application.
+- Create secret for a registered application.

 Though you can deploy all of the Azure resources, to actually send log data to a CISA CLAW to support the TIC 3.0 compliance you will need the following: